 |Pre-Med at Bryn Athyn College is an active advisory program that provides individual counseling to students interested in attending medical school after graduation.
 It helps students identify resources, investigate possible career paths, prepare for the MCATs, and navigate the medical school application process.||Combined with (BA) or (BS)|

 |Combines scientific study with spiritual perspectives in a program that includes applied psychology, clinical psychology, and research methods.||Bachelor of Arts (BA)|

-Our bachelor in arts (BA) and bachelor in science in biology (BS) degrees are four-year liberal arts degrees.
+Our bachelor in arts (BA) and bachelor in science (BS) degrees are four-year liberal arts degrees.
 Students earning a Bryn Athyn College liberal arts BA or BS must fulfill Core Program requirements, college residency requirements (see the Student Handbook), and the individual major requirements.
-As a Bryn Athyn student, you’ll be expected to declare a major before the end of your second year of study.* Your advisor will assist you in this process and help you plan a course to complete the degree requirements.
+As a Bryn Athyn College student, you will be expected to declare a major before the end of your second year of study.* Your advisor will assist you in this process and help you plan for the efficient completion of your degree requirements.

 *With the exception of the Education Major.
-Students seeking the BS degree in early childhood education should consult with the program head as early as possible since some education courses should be taken in the first year to graduate within four years.
+Students seeking the BS degree in Early Childhood Education should consult with the program head as early as possible since some education courses should be taken within the first year if the student wishes to graduate within four years.